Features

 account.
 It accepts a list of N

-public keys, of which a minimum number
+public keys, of which you need a minimum of M

 struct multi_sig_args {